Gilbert Padilla: Activism

 However, Chavez became increasingly paranoid and controlling and began to purge the union of those who he felt were Communists or secretly plotted against him.
 One by one, key members from the early days began leaving and destabilizing the core group.
 Padilla himself left in 1980, disappointed that his loyalty was being questioned.

 Personal life

 Padilla married twice.
-His second wife, Esther Padilla, was highly involved in his labor organization activities and for a time, worked the fields with her eldest step-son to support Padilla.
+His second wife, Esther Negrete Padilla, was highly involved in his labor organization activities and for a time, worked the fields with her eldest step-son to support Padilla.
+She was first Latina elected to the Fresno City Council where she served a four-year term representing District 5, a predominate Latino area, from 1991-1995.
+She died in 2013.
 Padilla currently resides in Fresno, California and leads an active life with his family and circle of friends.
 Former huelgistas and friends visit and stay in touch with him regularly.